Installing django CMS

 Note

 For deployment, you’ll need to use a production-ready database with Django.
-We recommend using PostgreSQL or MySQL.
+We recommend using PostgreSQL, MySQL or MariaDB.

 Installing and maintaining database systems is far beyond the scope of this documentation, but is very well documented on the systems’ respective websites.